tenjava-2014/mmiillkkaa-t3/README.md

 - __Stream URL:__ None

 # Setup

 After the plugin has been placed in the plugins folder and the configuration has been generated, you can run the command `/setup` which will allow you to change a few things.

+For cake to spawn, you will need to have a fresh world or go to new chunks.

 # Events